Skip to Main Content

 Computers and Printing

-Computers are available in the Cooke Wing after 4:30 pm on weekdays and during library hours on weekends.
+Computers are available in the Cooke Wing outside of classes on weekdays and during library hours on weekends.
 The scanner is available to email or save documents via USB during library hours.

 Students can email their documents to the Circulation Desk (firstname.lastname@example.org) and pick them up in the Library.
 Please make sure to attach the document rather than share it.